dsgrid/dsgrid-legacy-efs-api/docs/source/overview.md

 ## Getting Started

-This is an overview of the basics of using the package.
+This is a basic overview of how to use the dsgrid-legacy-efs-api `dsgrid` package.
 If desired, more extensive examples can be found throughout the [notebooks](https://github.com/dsgrid/dsgrid-load/tree/eh/create-docs/notebooks) and [tests](https://github.com/dsgrid/dsgrid-load/tree/master/tests).

+TODO: Update links after changing repository name

+For accessing the dsgrid EFS data, [reading data files](#reading-in-an-existing-data-file) and [working with dsgrid models](#working-with-a-dsgrid-model-collection-of-data-files) is probably most of interest.
+However, the [brief primer on how the data files were created](#creating-a-new-data-file) may be useful background information.
+Also note that while a `.dsg` extension is used for the dsgrid EFS data files, the underlying format is basic HDF5 and can be browsed with a basic viewer like [HDFView](https://www.hdfgroup.org/downloads/hdfview/).

 ### Installation